-Show My Homework will help keep parents informed of missed deadlines.
-All staff will be able to communicate with the pupils via the system and departments can highlight issues through the tracking, monitoring and reporting system.
+Google Suite helps teachers to highlight issues through the tracking, monitoring and reporting system.
 Where a significant problem is identified, Pupil Support Leaders will call parents/carers to discuss how we might work together to resolve the issue.
 Our Home Learning policies for the Broad General Education and the Senior Phase are available on our website.